-The Northern line extension (NLE) from Kennington will provide the fast, high capacity transport link needed to support a major increase in the number of residents and businesses based in Nine Elms on the South Bank.
-It will provide two new tube stops within the area – one will be located at Nine Elms on Wandsworth Road and another at Battersea Power Station.
+The Northern Line Extension (NLE) from Kennington will provide the fast, high capacity transport link needed to support a major increase in the number of residents and businesses based in the Nine Elms area.
+It will provide two new Tube stops – one will be located at Nine Elms on Wandsworth Road and another at Battersea Power Station.

-The NLE will support around 1,000 jobs and 50 apprenticeships and opportunities will be co-ordinated with Nine Elms on the South Bank’s local jobs brokerages.
+The NLE is supporting around 1,000 jobs and 50 apprenticeships and opportunities will be co-ordinated with Nine Elms on the South Bank’s local jobs brokerages.

-Find out more about the plans to extend the Northern line on the TfL website.
+Find out more about the Northern Line extension on the TfL website.

 Volterra’s economic benefits study (2011) concluded that the new Tube link would: